-We are a research-driven firm with the capability and contacts to purchase off-market transactions through many years of enhancing our business relationships and presence in the area.
+We are a research-driven firm with the capability and contacts to purchase off-market transactions through many years of enhancing our business relationships and presence in the market.
 TerraCap operates within a limited spectrum of real estate investment, enabling us to invest with little competition.
-We are positioned comfortably between the extremes of individual investors and large, highly capitalized firms, enabling us to combine capital with creative deal-sourcing to acquire valuable properties in financial distress.
+We are positioned comfortably between the extremes of individual investors and large, highly capitalized firms, enabling us to combine capital with creative deal-sourcing to acquire valuable properties in below replacement cost.

 TerraCap employs its acquisition strategy in four phases.